Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- List of all the native application templates.
+- List of all the native application templates:

   Windows&reg;, Ubuntu, and macOS: